modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

 Next, for each laureate we quote the section WORK and the title and subtitles of their lectures.

+!!! tip "2012 Physics Nobel Prize."

-WORK (Haroche): “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
+    WORK: “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
 We have entered the realm of quantum physics.
 For a long time, many quantum phenomena could only be examined theoretically.
 Starting in the 1980s, Serge Haroche has designed ingenious experiments to study quantum phenomena when matter and light interact.
 Haroche has been able to capture photons using another kind of trap–two mirrors which they can bounce between.
 This device allowed Haroche to study the photons by passing atoms through the trap.”

+    MLA style: Serge Haroche – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/2012/haroche/facts/

-NOBEL LECTURE: *Controlling Photons in a Box and Exploring the Quantum to Classical Boundary.* S. Haroche.
+    Nobel Lecture: *Controlling Photons in a Box and Exploring the Quantum to Classical Boundary.*

+    MLA style: Serge Haroche – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+28 May 2023. https://www.nobelprize.org/prizes/physics/2012/haroche/lecture/

     CONTROL OF SINGLE PARTICLES IN A QUANTUM WORLD<br>
     A PERSONAL ACCOUNT OF THE EARLY DAYS OF CAVITY QUANTUM ELECTRODYNAMICS<br>
     COUNTING PHOTONS WITHOUT DESTROYING THEM: A NEW PHOTON BOX AND CIRCULAR RYDBERG ATOMS<br>
     QUANTUM FEEDBACK<br>
     FIELD STATE RECONSTRUCTION<br>
     SCHRÖDINGER CAT STATES OF LIGHT AND DECOHERENCE STUDIES<br>
     QUANTUM INFORMATION IN CAVITY QED<br>
     PERSPECTIVES FOR THE WORK OF ENS<br>
     RELATION TO OTHER DOMAINS IN QUANTUM INFORMATION SCIENCE<br>
     ACKNOWLEDGMENTS

+!!! tip "2012 Physics Nobel Prize."

     WORK (Wineland): “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
 We have entered the realm of quantum physics.
 For a long time, many quantum phenomena could only be examined theoretically.
 Starting in the late 1970s, David Wineland has designed ingenious experiments to study quantum phenomena when matter and light interact.
 Using electric fields, Wineland has successfully captured electrically charged atoms, or ions, in a kind of trap and studied them with the help of small packets of light, or photons.”

+    MLA style: David J. Wineland – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/2012/wineland/facts/

-NOBEL LECTURE: *Superposition, Entanglement, and Raising Schrödinger’s Cat* by D. J. Wineland.
+    Nobel Lecture: *Superposition, Entanglement, and Raising Schrödinger’s Cat*.

     I. INTRODUCTION<br>
     II.
 SOME EARLY STEPS TOWARDS QUANTUM CONTROL<br>
     III.
 CONTROLLING THE QUANTUM LEVELS OF INDIVIDUAL TRAPPED IONS<br>
     IV.
 MANIPULATING ION MOTION AT THE QUANTUM LEVEL<br>
     V. SCHRÖDINGER’S CAT<br>
     VI.
 ENTER QUANTUM INFORMATION<br>
     A. Quantum simulation<br>
     B. Spectroscopy and quantum metrology<br>
     VII.
 SUMMARY<br>
     VIII.
 ACKNOWLEDGEMENTS

+    MLA style: David J. Wineland – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+28 May 2023. https://www.nobelprize.org/prizes/physics/2012/wineland/lecture/

 ***